 Some agencies accepted requests from parents seeking children, but not all.

 Orphans have a been a popular subject in literature for the past two centuries.
+In Victorian and Edwardian literature, orphans were always depicted as brave heroes and heroines.

 Some famous works containing orphans include: